KostasMparmparousis/LoginName-Validity-Checker/README.md

 * ***loginNameSuggestor/***
 * ***roleFinder/***

-The endpoints expect to receive a **JSON** formatted request and responds likewise.
+The endpoints expect to receive a **JSON** formatted request and respond likewise.
 Documentation for every endpoint can be found below:

 ## loginNameValidator/
-Examines if a given loginName can be safely attributed to a new account.
+Examines if a given loginName can be safely attributed to a new Account.

 ### Requests
 - [Request Attributes.](https://github.com/KostasMparmparousis/LoginName-Validity-Checker/wiki/Validator-Request-Attributes)